Kraigie/nostrum/guides/functionality/state.md

 nostrum's [qlc](https://www.erlang.org/doc/man/qlc.html) support.

 As an example, Nosedrum has a function to find a guild member by username and discriminator.
-This is internally with the following query:
+This is internally implemented with the following query:

 ```erl
 find_by(RequestedGuildId, Name, Discriminator, MemberCache, UserCache) ->